vvtn03/Radius/README.md

 r=requests.get("http://www.google.cpm") for an example But Here I have Modified and Im accessing the Local File in python BeautifulSoup

+HERE I HAVE ONLY GIVEN THE JSON FOR NAME,ADDRESS AND PHONE NUMBER AND ALSO SPECIFIC CASE, Generic Case We can Use REGEX

 I have Attached Parser.py,Output.json Along with the Given HTML File